 Read our guide on hiring sales professionals for more information on finding and vetting potential candidates.

 Whatever your goals, get clear on what makes a role attractive to you.
-Here are four things to include in your sales resume that will help you stand out to the right hiring managers.
+Here are four things to include in your sales skills resume that will help you stand out to the right hiring managers.

-1. Include basic facts from your career
+Basic facts about your career

 Let’s cover what your sales resume must include to get interviews.